Lyr-7D1h/creagen-editor/README.md

 ## Roadmap

 - Define how to randomize each param and what distribution the randomization should be.
-Add randomize interval.
+    - Add randomize interval.
+- Add sketch params
+  - Randomize params in interval
+  - Define distribution randomization distribution per param
+  - Add groups
+    - ```
+    const asdf = useGroup("asdf")
+    const title = asdf.useParam("string")
+    ```
+  - Input mathematical functions
+  - Input colors
+  - Input images
+  - Set values through a QR
+  - Use /#/params in path for defining params
+- Actions
+    - For shareable link
+    - Running in interval
 - Use hash/active bookmark in title
 - Keep commit history buffer when changing commits
 - Version Control Software